This page contains graphics, just read some of the text while the graphics load.

 Listed below are specs, line drawings and my opinions on:

-Carl Alberg's designs, Pearson 26, Pearson 30, Crealock 34, Irwin Citation 34, Bruce Roberts 34, Crealock 37, Catalina 27, Cal 2-27, Catalina 30.
+Carl Alberg's designs, Pearson 30, Crealock 34, Irwin Citation 34, Bruce Roberts 34, Crealock 37, Catalina 27, Cal 2-27, Catalina 30, Bob Perry's Valiant 40.

 More boat profiles and drawings will follow.
 I would like to start a Cal Yachts page (Homepage for older Cal Yacht sailors will be here by March 15, 1998). which will include as much as I can find on the older Cals.
 Cal seems to get a raw deal on the net.
 There are thousands of sites for Catalina, Hunter and the rest of the mid range boats but it's hard to find much about the Cals.
-The Bill Lapworth designed Cal 40 was a great leap foward in boat design, won thousands of races and titles.
+The Bill Lapworth designed Cal 40 was a great leap forward in boat design, won thousands of races and titles.
 Catalina, Hunter, Cal, Pearson Yachts and designers like Frank Butler, Bill Shaw and Bill Lapworth brought sailing to the masses.
 They also started the development of the fast, pretty (and very seaworthy) sailboats of today.
 If anyone has any information, brochures or specs on any of the old Cal Yachts, please FAX or mail them to me and I'll try to include them in my new Cal Yachts webpage.
 Address & FAX # at bottom of this page.

 As you might see, I've always owned low to mid price ranged boats.
 "Chevys" you might say.
 My wife Karen and I have sailed many thousands of miles in these mid priced boats.
 More than 95% of our sailing has been in Lake Erie which is a fresh-water lake about 250 miles long and 70 miles wide so it doesn't offer the huge waves and winds that mid-ocean does.
 Also good trained assistance is usually just a cell-phone call away (if you should happen to need it).

 Pictured at left is a line drawing of an Alberg 30, a typical Carl Alberg design.
 Pearson Yachts produced the first production fiberglass sailboats.
 The fiberglass Pearsons were designed by Carl Alberg.
 They sold well and made Pearson the #1 sailboat producer in the world for many years.
-Click here for my humble views on Alberg designs.

 Listed below, in no particular order, are a few sailboat spec sheets.
 I've owned some of these boats, sailed on most of them...
 Sailboats are the ultimate of personal preference.
 They evolve slowly.
 Many of these boats have safely sailed on every ocean in the world.
 I'll list the line drawings and specs on a few boats.
-I'll also comment on a few of the designs.
+I'll also comment on a few of the designs

 Cal 2-27